HozefaArielwala/connection_to_local/README.txt

 12. Diff Between git rm and git restore
 ANS. if you want to move the whole file back to the untracked state, then we do git rm , otherwise if we just want the changes to be removed in working area or staging area then we do git restore.
 13. `git commit -m "<Your_commit_message>"` --> If we want to avoid opening a  text editor like vim/nano to add commit message we can use theis following command
+14. `git remote` --> List down all the remote connection names
+15. Remote Connection --> It helps you to link two git repositories for uploading and downloading changes from each otherwise.
+16. `git remote add <add name of remote > <link of the remote>` --> This command helps us to add a new link to the remote repo and give a name to it.
+17. `git remote rm <name of the remote>` --> This command deletes a remote connection.
+18. `git remote rename <oldname> <newname>` --> this command rnames the remote connection
+19. Note: The name of the remote connection is always used to establish commnication between the repositories